 Mr. Stanner is currently lead counsel for one of the world’s largest pharmaceutical distributors on more than 40 cases throughout Illinois relating to opioid supply practices.

 As part of his transportation practice, Mr. Stanner represented some of the world’s largest intermodal carriers on personal injury and property damage claims stemming from alleged equipment defects.
 That litigation involves the vigorous defense of the underlying actions as well as contractual indemnity disputes arising from those cases.

-Over the years, Mr. Stanner has represented clients in large and complex disputes covering a range of issues.
-Mr. Stanner successfully defended an architect and a structural engineer in a number of wrongful death and personal injury actions stemming from the collapse of a suspended scaffold at the John Hancock Building in Chicago.
-He successfully defended a general contractor on a claim brought by a concrete carpenter who fell five stories down an elevator shaft and sustained very serious personal injuries.
+Notable construction litigation experience includes the successful defense of an architect and a structural engineer in wrongful death and personal injury actions stemming from the collapse of a suspended scaffold at the John Hancock Building in Chicago.
+Mr. Stanner also obtained summary judgment for a general contractor on a claim brought by a concrete carpenter who fell five stories down an elevator shaft and sustained serious personal injuries.

 Mr. Stanner has contributed to legal and professional journals.
 His writing has addressed a wide range of topics, including shareholder oppression cases under the Illinois Business Corporations Act and standard contract provisions protecting design professionals.
 He recently co-authored "Removing Judicial Blinders: Beyond the Underlying Complaint in Insurance Coverage Disputes in Construction Site Personal Injury Cases", in The Policy: The Newsletter of the Illinois State Bar Association’s Section on Insurance Law (Jan.
 2013, Vol. 57, No. 3), at p.
 1, with John M. Fitzgerald and Brent M. Ryan.
 He is also a graduate of the International Association of Defense Counsel Trial Academy and has served as a judge in the John Marshall Law School Trial Practice Program.